Mario-Borilov-physics/Compuational-Diffusion-Simulation/README.md

 # The Project
 This project is a computational simulation that simulates the physical process of diffusion in Python.
+The pysics, mathematics  and the simulation technique behid this program can be found here:

 # Features
 - physics based simulation
 - the calculations are done via NumPy